Shetland Sheepdog Breeders

-Search our Shetland Sheepdog breeder directories for Sheltie puppies in the US, Canada, UK, Australia and New Zealand.
+Find professional and ethical Shetland Sheepdog breeders in the US, Canada, the UK, Australia, and New Zealand.

 There are thousands of rescue dogs waiting to be adopted, with Shetland Sheepdogs among them.
 You're unlikely to find Sheltie puppies for adoption (although it does happen) but please don't discount adult dogs.

 One benefit of adopting an adult rather than buying a puppy is she's already house trained and probably recognizes some commands.
-She'll be be much cheaper than buying a puppy through a breeder.
-And she'll be ready to take home immediately; rescue groups are under constant pressure to open up spaces for new intakes.
+She'll be be much cheaper than buying a puppy through a breeder, and she'll be ready to take home immediately as rescue organizations are under constant pressure make way for new intakes.

 The Science of Dog Breeding

 Shetland Sheepdogs wouldn't exist without the careful breeding practices of knowledgeable dog breeders.

 That's because specific dog breeds have specific genetic templates.
 The Sheltie template expresses itself as the appearance and temperament common to all purebred Shelties.
 Once you start to dilute this genetic template (by cross-breeding with dogs of other breeds to create Shelties mixes) you quickly lose the features of the Sheltie.

 Each breed template is, of course, based on what humans prefer to see in their dogs.
 Shetland Sheepdogs were originally bred to watch over diminutive sheep herds on the Shetland Islands of Scotland.